Pear tree is the most common fruit tree in many orchards.

 - Codling moths or fruit worm – brown stains on leaves and fruits.

 - Rust – brownish-orange lesions appear on the underside of leaves.

 Pear trees bloom as soon as April, and produce marvelous little white flowers, sometimes pink, that bees are drawn to in spring.

-It can also be found in the wild, in our gardens, or in large orchards for commercial pear production.
+It can also be found in the wild, in our garden as , or in large orchards for commercial pear production.

 Smart tip about the pear tree

 During planting, mulch the foot of your tree to protect it from from freezing.